replicate/cog/README.md

 At Spotify, we built a system like this for deploying audio deep learning models.
 We realized this was a repeating pattern: [Uber](https://eng.uber.com/michelangelo-pyml/), Coinbase, and others have built similar systems.
 So, we're making an open source version.

 The hard part is defining a model interface that works for everyone.
-We're releasing this early so we can get feedback on the design.
-Hit us up if you're interested in using it or helping us build it.
+We're releasing this early so we can get feedback on the design and find collaborators.
+Hit us up if you're interested in using it or want to collaborate with us.
 [We're on Discord](https://discord.gg/QmzJApGjyE) or email us at [team@replicate.ai](mailto:team@replicate.ai).

 ## Install